-Rev Bempah Sparks Debate After Making Bold Claim on Tithes
+Rev Bempah Sparks Debate After Making Bold Claim About Tithes

-• The discussion continues to generate engagement online, with many weighing in on the balance between faith and practical responsibility in religious practice
+- The discussion continues to generate engagement, with many weighing in on the balance of faith and practical responsibility in religious practice

-Reverend Dr Kwadwo Boateng Bempah, founder and General Overseer of Holy Hill Chapel Assemblies of God in Accra, has sparked widespread controversy following his comments on the collection and use of tithe offerings in the church.
+Reverend Dr Kwadwo Boateng Bempah, founder of Holy Hill Chapel Assemblies of God in Accra, has sparked widespread controversy over his comments on the collection and use of tithe offerings in the church.

 During a sermon focused on faith, sacrifice, and commitment to God, Reverend Bempah stated that he would prioritise giving his tithe to God over addressing even life-threatening personal emergencies.